Vincent9339/metaprivBIDS-Outer/README.md

 Prompts the user with a window to select files avalible on their device.

 After the selected data has been loaded, the user is then able to select columns in the **Select Columns** field by simply clicking on the column name.
-For the NIMH data 11 columns has been selected as quasi-identifiers and by such, a potential risk for data privacy with an adversary using these to re-identify specfific subjects.
+For the NIMH data 11 columns has been selected as quasi-identifiers and by such, a potential risk for data privacy with an adversary using these to re-identify specfific participants.

 >[!NOTE]
 >Selecting which data field qualify as quasi-identifers is a subjective matter but is broadly defined as "A variable that can be used to identify an individual through association with another variable."

 The **Unique Value** field is sum of combined unique values in the column.
 So for this example the Age variable has 67 unique associated ages.
 The **Type** Field indicates if a variable is categorical e.g. Female Male or continous e.g. Age 20,21,22,23 ect.
-In case the user want to change a categorical variable to continuous or vice versa they double cick on the cell in the type field and a drop down menu will appear.
+In case the user want to change a categorical variable to continuous or vice versa they double click on the cell in the type field and a drop down menu will appear.
 The **Select Sensitive Attribute** is an option associated with L-diversity.

 #### **Privacy Calculation:**

 Clicking on the Privacy Calculation button after selection of chosen fields, computes the metrics seen in the lower left corner.
 Here L-diversity is **None** indicating that no sensitive attribute has been selected for this specific use case.
-Importanly we notice that 997 rows are unique meaning that if an adversary were to have background knowledge of a specfic invidual or be in posession of external data that could be linked to this dataset (linkage attack) he/she would with high probability be able to uniquely identify a participant.
+Importanly we notice that 997 rows are unique meaning that if an adversary were to have background knowledge of a specific invidual or be in posession of external data that could be linked to this dataset (linkage attack) he/she would with high probability be able to uniquely identify a participant.

 <img width="978" alt="Screenshot 2024-08-30 at 15 00 04" src="https://github.com/user-attachments/assets/11cab63a-b029-4573-9685-0946e4687422">

 This is also indicated by **K-Anonymity**, a privacy-preserving technique ensuring that each record in the dataset is indistinguishable from at least k-1 other records, being equal to 1.
 K-anonymisation gets improved by generalising the data, thus increasing K's value, ensuring that every participant is in at least k-1 other records.

 >[!NOTE]
 >Determining the value of K is up to the individual user.
 Higher values of k imply a lower probability of re-identification, but also more distortion to the data hence a lower utility.